 "Heroism is accessible.
 Happiness is more difficult."

-There are no clichés here.
-I’ll shoot heroes if it’s necessary to do so.
+There are no fairytales here and I’ll shoot heroes if it’s necessary.
 That is the true magic of adult storytelling.
 My Doomed Hero‘s story begins by downloading the book below.
 It’s free (for now).
 Get ready for a journey you won’t expect.
 Happy never after is just a click away.

 Free For a Limited Time